mschreie/hpe_oneview_ansible_handsonlabs/exercises/00_introduction.md

 - **Playbooks** : The playbooks for the deployment process reside in the repository `https://github.com/mschreie/hpe_oneview_ansible_handsonlabs`.<br>
 The playbooks to help configure the Ansible Controller are tailored to your lab and are copied onto your bastion host at `/home/ansible/cmd_line` You should not need to alter either of the playbooks, variables files, inventory files or alike.
 Configuration will happen in the Controller UI.

+HINT:
+Please visit the lab.html file on your desktop for host, ip-addresses and user credentials of the just mentioned hosts.